ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/2017-2-17-Housing_Prices.md

 ![](../images/Year_Built_Hist.png)

-I wanted to understand the relationship between 'Neighborhood' and
+I wanted to understand the relationship between 'Neighborhood' and 'Sales Price'.
+Given the large number of unique values in the 'Neighborhood' feature I subset the column on the Top 10 neighborhoods by Sales Volume and Average Sales Price.

 ![](../images/Top_Price_Sale_Price.png)